Explore UCD

 ReproducibiliTEA journal club

 Are you interested in Open Science/Open Research?
-If so, consider dropping by our informal, monthly ReproducibiliTEA journal club focused on meta-science and reproducible research that will take place in-person over lunchtime in the Research Boardroom of the UCD Research building.
+If so, consider dropping by our informal, monthly (opens in a new window)ReproducibiliTEA journal club focused on meta-science and reproducible research.
+The next discussion will take place from 1-2pm in the ground floor Research Boardroom of the (opens in a new window)UCD Research building on Monday, 26 May.
 All are welcome, especially Early Career Researchers.
 Bring your own drink.
 Email cstar@ucd.ie if you'd like to be added to the journal club mailing list.
+More journal club dates are to be confirmed.

-Current and previous readings will be posted to this page and the 6th journal club's article can be accessed here.
+Current readings are posted to this page and the 6th journal club's article can be accessed (opens in a new window)here.
 Please read the paper beforehand so that we can have interesting discussions!
-The next journal club will take place on: Mon, 26 May.
-More dates to be confirmed.